missBerg/envoy-site/README.md

 This repository contains the source code and scripts for the Envoy Project site.

-This is a **Jekyll** project deployed on **Netlify**, with some additional helper scripts.
+This is a **Pelican** project deployed on **Netlify**, with some additional helper scripts.
-To build the latest docs for Envoy Proxy, there are steps in the `build/netlify-build.sh` script that checkouts the Envoy respostory and builds the latest docs using Bazel, the docs are only regenenerated when a change has happened in the docs directory of Envoy.
+To build the latest docs for Envoy Proxy, there are steps in the `build/netlify-build.sh` script that checkouts the Envoy repository and builds the latest docs using Bazel, the docs are only regenerated when a change has happened in the docs directory of Envoy.

 The archived docs are accessed via proxying requests to a separate **Netlify** deployment of the archived docs sites.
 This ensures we are not rebuilding and deploying archive for each site change.

 ## Overview

 - **Directories**
-    - **_data/** - Data files used in the site
+    - **content/** - Content files (markdown, rst) used in the site
+    - **theme/** - The Pelican theme containing templates and static files
-    - **_includes/** - Reusable HTML components included in pages
+    - **output/** - The generated static site (not tracked in git)
-    - **_layouts/** - Jekyll Page layouts that are used by site pages
-    - **_sass/** - Partials that are used from the style.scss in the css/ directory
     - **.netlify/** - Configurations for the Netlify deployment
     - **assets/** - Common assets like scripts and images for the site
     - **collections/** - Collections of data for the site used in pages
-    - **css/** - The main style.scss file
     - **deploy/** - Deployment script for Netlify deployment
     - **local/** - Resources to run the site locally while developing
     - **logos/** - Logos for community and adopters of Envoy Project
-    - **pages/** - The site pages
     - **scripts/** - Shared scripts for the site
 - **Files**
-    - **_config.yml** - the Jekyll configuration
+    - **pelicanconf.py** - The Pelican configuration
     - **_redirects** - Netlify redirects
-    - **.ruby-version** - The ruby version
+    - **requirements.txt** - Python dependencies for the project
     - **package.json** - NPM package dependencies for Netlify deploy
-    - **requirements.txt** - Python dependencies for Netlify deploy

 ## Running Locally

-### Using Jekyll
+### Using Python

-Use Jekyll on host machine for developing for the website, without docs.
+Use Python on host machine for developing the website, without docs.

 #### Prerequisites
-- Ruby 3.3.5
+- Python 3.8+
-- Bundler
+- pip

 #### Steps

-1. **Install Jekyll**: Follow the [Jekyll installation guide](https://jekyllrb.com/docs/installation/).
+1. **Create and activate a virtual environment**:
+    ```sh
+    python -m venv venv
+    source venv/bin/activate  # On Windows use: venv\Scripts\activate
+    ```

 2. **Install Dependencies**:
     ```sh
-    bundle install
+    pip install -r requirements.txt
     ```

 3. **Build the Site**:
     ```sh
-    bundle exec jekyll build
+    pelican content
     ```

 4. **Serve the Site**:
     ```sh
-    bundle exec jekyll serve
+    pelican --listen
     ```

 ### Using Docker